Pylons/pyramid/docs/narr/security.rst

 Security
 ========

-:app:`Pyramid` provides an optional, declarative, security system.
-Security in :app:`Pyramid` is separated into authentication and authorization.
-The two systems communicate via :term:`principal` identifiers.
-Authentication is merely the mechanism by which credentials provided in the :term:`request` are resolved to one or more :term:`principal` identifiers.
-These identifiers represent the users and groups that are in effect during the request.
-Authorization then determines access based on the :term:`principal` identifiers, the requested :term:`permission`, and a :term:`context`.
+:app:`Pyramid` provides an optional, declarative security system.
+The system determines the identity of the current user (authentication) and whether or not the user has access to certain resources (authorization).

-The :app:`Pyramid` authorization system can prevent a :term:`view` from being invoked based on an :term:`authorization policy`.
+The :app:`Pyramid` authorization system can prevent a :term:`view` from being invoked based on the :term:`security policy`.
 Before a view is invoked, the authorization system can use the credentials in the :term:`request` along with the :term:`context` resource to determine if access will be allowed.
 Here's how it works at a high level: